 A very tough perennial that can grow in hot dry areas and tolerate little water.
 Excellent for rock gardens and sunny spots where little else is growing.
 Needs little maintenance.
 The gray green crinkly leaves offer a lot of interest to the plant and provide interesting color and contrast.
 Deer and rabbits don't eat it.
 Little maintenance a really tough plant.
 Ideal for low water gardens, butterflies and bees love the flowers.

-An extremely interesting perennial plant that produces numerous stems of D shaped extremely crinkly, textured, gray green leaves on square branching stems.
+A perennial plant Hardy zones 3-10.
+Horehound produces numerous stems of D shaped extremely crinkly, textured, gray green leaves on square branching stems.
 Leaves are covered with wooly down making them very striking.
 Flowers are borne in whorled segments arranged like small 'balls' at intervals along the stems with several leaves below each flower group.
 Flowers themselves are white small tubular and not very striking.
 Plants flower prolifically over most of the summer months (June to September ).
 The whole plant has an interesting aroma often described as musky.

 Horehound is an extremely easy plant to grow.
 It prefers full sun and well drained soils.
 It thrives best on poor soil and does not like a lot of nutrients.
 Its is fairly drought tolerant and likes to dry out between waterings.
 Cannot tolerate waterlogged soils or even soils that become waterlogged for any period of time.
 Prefers soils that are slightly alkaline or neutral but will grow on slightly acid soils.
 If soil is too acid will need to modify with lime.